CDP Audit

 The Two-Credential StrategyΒΆ

-The tool supports a primary credential and a fully customizable fallback credential:
+The tool supports a primary credential and a fully customisable fallback credential:

 Note: On non-Windows platforms, prompts are used (no Credential Manager).